Skip to Content

 Snow Goose

-• Average size: 25-33 inches (63-83 cm)
+• Average size: 2 ft -2 ft 9 in (63-83 cm)

 • Average weight: 4.5-9.9 pounds (2-4.5 kg)

-The Snow Goose is a fascinating species of waterfowl that inhabits the Arctic regions of North America during the breeding season and migrates mostly to the Gulf Coast of Louisiana and Texas for winter.
 There are two color morphs of the Snow Goose – the white morph, which has white plumage with black wingtips, and the blue morph, which has a dark bluish-gray plumage with a white neck, head, and tail tip.

 Search for open fields and bodies of water if you want to spot Snow Geese both during the migration or in their wintering grounds across North America.
 These birds are hard to miss as they usually travel in large flocks, accompanied by a loud honking sound, either on the ground or in the air.